 The net income formula yields the residual amount of gain or loss remaining after expenses are deducted from revenue.
 The results of the net income formula are closely watched, since they reveal whether a business is likely to be a viable operating entity.

-The formula appears near the bottom of the income statement.
-The following table, which comprises the net income formula, itemizes the general types of expenses that are deducted from revenue in order to arrive at net income:
+The net income formula appears near the bottom of the income statement.
+The following table, which sets forth the net income formula, itemizes the general types of expenses that are deducted from revenue in order to arrive at net income:

 ||Cost of goods sold